 Warner Theatre Erie, PA

-As prime and specialty contractor, Canning Co. coordinated all work and trades, and is responsible for the research and restoration of all designs and motifs for the 1931 Art Deco movie theatre built by Warner Brothers.
+As prime and specialty contractor, John Canning & Co. coordinated all work and trades, and is responsible for the research and restoration of all designs and motifs for the 1931 Art Deco movie theatre built by Warner Brothers.

 Location: Erie, PA